jozzzzep/KeyBinder/README.md

   - **ValidKeys**
   Returns the list of the valid keys as an array.
-  Returns null if list has 0 items.
+  Returns null if the list has 0 items.

   - **IsActive**
   Determines if the KeyBinder is currently checking for input.